Skip to main content

 Shifting School Start Times, K-12

 The Fairport Central School District and the Board of Education are dedicated to supporting the health and wellbeing of all Fairport students.
 To that effect, the Fairport Board of Education has resolved to change the beginning and end times of school days for grades kindergarten through 12 to better align with research about both the importance of sleep for adolescents and improved outcomes at school that correlate with later arrival times for older students.
+This shift will go into effect for the 2026-2027 school year.

 Jump to: